npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 {{% /tablestep %}}
 {{% tablestep number=4 %}}

-**Run the preinstall script**

-Run the preinstall script without options and it will attempt to auto-detect a mounted root filesystem (or for Raspberry Pi, bootfs) and also automatically determine the architecture.
+**Run the preinstall script** without options and it will attempt to auto-detect a mounted root filesystem (or for Raspberry Pi, bootfs) and also automatically determine the architecture.

 ```sh {class="command-line" data-prompt="$"}
 sudo ./preinstall.sh